OBOAcademy/obook/docs/lesson/analysing-linked-data.md

 #### Where the OBO and Semantic Web communities are slightly at odds

 The [OBO format](http://owlcollab.github.io/oboformat/doc/obo-syntax.html#5.1) is a very popular syntax for representing biomedical ontologies.
 A lot of tools have been built over the years to hack OBO ontologies on the basis of that format - I still work with it on a daily basis.
-Although it has semantically been proven to be a subset of OWL (i.e. there is a lossless mapping of OBO into OWL) and can be viewed as just another syntax, it is in many ways ideosyncratic.
+Although it has semantically been proven to be a subset of OWL (i.e. there is a lossless mapping of OBO into OWL) and can be viewed as just another syntax, it is in many ways idiosyncratic.
 For starters, you wont find many, if any, IRIs in OBO ontologies.
 The format itself uses CURIEs which are mapped to the general OBO PURL namespace during transformation to OWL.
 For example, if you see MONDO:0003847 in an OBO file, and were to translate it to OWL, you will see this term being translated to http://purl.obolibrary.org/obo/MONDO_0003847.
 Secondly, you have a bunch of built-in properties like BROAD or ABBREVIATION that mapped to a vocabulary called oboInOwl (oio).
 These are pretty non-standard on the general Semantic Web, and  often have to be manually mapped to the more popular counterparts in the Dublin Core or SKOS namespaces.

 Having URIs as identifiers is not generally popular in the life sciences.
 As discussed elsewhere, it is much more likely to encounter CURIEs such as MONDO:0003847 than URIs such as http://purl.obolibrary.org/obo/MONDO_0003847 in biomedical databases.